 Crossing the mountains between Montenegro and Kosovo via the back road.
 Altitude 1930m, quite cool and spectacular views.
 On the way to the top, I was stopped by Kosovo peace keepers.
 They asked me where I was going, and they searched all my luggage, then let me through.
 These guys were fascinated by the bike, and where I was going.
-I think they must get bored just sitting around all day.
+No doubt it is a mind numbing boring job sitting around all day.

 Problem number one.
 The road was blocked.
 I was trying to go the direction of the logs.
 It is not so obvious from the photo, but to the left of the logs, it drops down very steeply into a river.
 After some consideration, I unloaded the luggage, and made my way around with only 20cm of room.
 One slip, and I could never have retrieved the bike by myself.